 Group 0: both antigens absent

-The particular blood group of an individual depends on the genetic inheritance from both parents.
+The specific blood group of a person depends on the genetic inheritance from both parents.
 Known as ABO typing, it has been used, for example, to help identify the biological father in paternity cases.
-How common each group is varies from one national population to another.
+How common each group is can vary from one national population to another.
 In the United States, for example, the relative proportions of ABO groups are roughly 39 percent A, 13 percent B, 43 percent 0, and 5 percent AB.

 In 1927, Landsteiner discovered two other antigen types, labelling their occurrence as M, N, and MN.
 In 1940, working in the United States, he and A.S.
 Wiener discovered the Rhesus factor, named after the Rhesus monkeys they used in their investigations.
 Since then, other researchers have introduced more than a dozen additional group systems.
 Different proteins and enzymes associated with specific blood groups have also been identified.